The Audience Reach problem is a really really really big problem.

 I could make a case that the audience reach problem put both Donald Trump in the White House and also contributed to hundreds of thousands of deaths from Covid19.

-What is the audience reach problem and how did it possibly cause all of these things?
+How could the audience reach problem cause all of these things?

 A quick story

-In 2016, Pop Sugar, a popular webzine for females, had a monthly readership of around forty million.
+In 2016, Pop Sugar, a popular webzine for females, had a monthly readership of around forty million female viewers a month.

-In 2016, Hillary Clinton, famously running for president, wanted to reach a large female demographic.
+In 2016, Hillary Clinton, famously running for president, wanted to reach a large female demographic with her political messaging, Pop Sugar was an obvious choice to reach this demographic.

 The Clinton campaign approached Pop Sugar with an idea; could Hillary Clinton write an editorial article directly to the readership of Pop Sugar?